rapideditor/country-coder/README.md

 <a name="iso1A2Codes" href="#iso1A2Codes">#</a> <b>iso1A2Codes</b>(loc: Location): [string]
 [<>](https://github.com/ideditor/country-coder/blob/master/src/country-coder.ts#L236 "Source")

-Returns the ISO 3166-1 alpha-2 codes for all the the features containing the given location.
+Returns the ISO 3166-1 alpha-2 codes for all the the features containing the given location that have ISO codes.

 ```js
 const coder = new CountryCoder();